Fact Sheet 24e:

 Is my information safe when a financial institution sends data offshore?

-Many people are asking this same question.
 The practice of outsourcing creates unique risks to data privacy and security.
 Since the GLB privacy and security provisions took effect, outsourcing has exploded as a public policy issue.
-This is particularly true of financial services and health care functions covered by the Health Insurance Portability and Accountability Act (HIPAA).
-(For more on health privacy and HIPAA, see PRC Fact Sheet 8a, HIPAA Basics, www.privacyrights.org/fs/fs8a-hipaa.htm.)

-A June 2004 study conducted by the Federal Deposit Insurance Corporation (FDIC) www.fdic.gov examines the history of outsourcing, also called offshoring, and makes a number of recommendations for improved protection for customer data.
+A June 2004 study conducted by the Federal Deposit Insurance Corporation (FDIC) examines the history of outsourcing, also called offshoring, and makes a number of recommendations for improved protection for customer data.
 Significantly, the study recommends that financial institutions become more involved in third-party contracting arrangements.
 The study also suggests changes in the law.
-To learn more about the FDIC study or read the entire report, go to Offshore Outsourcing of Data Services by Insured Institutions and Associated Consumer Privacy Risks, www.fdic.gov/regulations/examinations/offshore/index.html.
+To learn more, read the FDIC's report Offshore Outsourcing of Data Services by Insured Institutions and Associated Consumer Privacy Risks.

 Is GLB the only federal law that covers personal data?